ee538/summer22-project-bming1-ZheMa/README.md

 **************************************************************
 According to the analysis, the time complexity of Brute-Force is O(n!), which means that the time spent will increase rapidly.
 If we introduce backtracking into Brute-Force, we will save a lot of time.
 Although 2opt loses accuracy, 2opt is the fastest algorithm whose time complexity is O(n^2); so we enter a large number, such as 16, which still takes very little time.
-In addition, in order to save checking time, when the program runs for more than 10 minutes, the result will be regarded as timeout.
+In addition, in order to save checking time, when the program runs for more than 4 hours, the result will be regarded as timeout.
 **************************************************************
 ```
 Example 1: